martiinxo/neural-networks-inPy/README.md

 # neural-networks-inPy

-## Training neuronal networks in Jupyter Notebooks with tenserflow encapsulate in Keras
+## Training neuronal networks in Jupyter Notebooks with tensorflow encapsulate in Keras